 Students do well to begin planning for participation in a CPE program (or equivalent Supervised Clinical Ministry experience) early in their theological education program.

+To receive credit for completion of this pass/fail course, the student will turn in a copy of both the CPE supervisor’s and the student’s final evaluation to the office of Contextual Learning.
 Your supervisor's evaluation is prepared by your supervisor.
 Your self-evaluation is the written assignment that you are assigned at the end of the unit.
 Both evaluations will be read by the director of Contextual Learning, and a notification will be sent to the Registrar that you have completed the requirement.
 The Registrar then marks your student record with a completed grade.